enix/routeros-rest-exporter/README.md

 This label is not derived from the API response's values, but the position of the item in the returned list.
 In this `ip/firewall/filter` example, it is used to denote the order of each firewalling rule (unfortunately, `.id` is not useful in this matter) as they are presented by the API (and as they are evaluated by RouterOS).

+### API reachability metric

+This exporter also generate one metric, `routeros_api_unreachable`, which is a counter of each time an HTTPS query was unsuccessful (regardless of the reason) on the target.

 ## Using docker

 You can build and run a docker image of this exporter using the provided dockerfile and docker-compose file.
 By default, it will use the `api_endpoints.yaml` that is present in the repository.
 You may also create a `config.yaml` file at the root of the repository if you want to embed the config into the image.
 If you do not, you will have to provide a configuration file with another mechanisme (e.g. a Kubernetes configmap).